Gtomika/tframework-core/README.md

 ### How to run

 Include the framework in your dependencies.
-If not present already, also add one of the YAML parser libraries.
 For example, assuming you use Gradle:

 ```
 TODO: public repo is not yet available
-implementation 'org.yaml:snakeyaml:[version]'
 ```

 Then, the framework should be started from the `main` method: